Ivan Goran Kovačić

-Ivan Goran Kovačić ([ǐʋan ɡǒran kǒʋatʃitɕ]; 21 March 1913 – 12 July 1943) was a Croatian poet and writer.
+Ivan Goran Kovačić ([ǐʋan ɡǒran kǒʋatʃitɕ]; 21 March 1913 – 13 July 1943) was a Croatian poet and writer.

 Early life and background

-He was born in Lukovdol (part of Vrbovsko), a town in Gorski Kotar, to a Croat father, Ivan Kovačić, and Transylvanian Jewish mother Ruža (née Klein).
+He was born in the town of Lukovdol, Vrbovsko municipality, in Gorski Kotar, to a Croat father, Ivan Kovačić, and Transylvanian Jewish mother Ruža (née Klein).

 He attended the Gymnasium Karlovac.
 In his honour, the Karlovac city library, the city's oldest cultural institution founded in 1838, was renamed after him.

 During World War II, in the harsh winter of 1942, Kovačić and Vladimir Nazor volunteered for the Partisan forces to set an anti-fascist example for the world.
 At that time, Goran was already ill with tuberculosis and Nazor was advanced in age, but they were motivated by their consciences.
 Kovačić was killed by Serbian Chetnik troops in an east-Bosnian village of Vrbica near Foča on 13 July 1943.

 His death is described as follows: “Like in an ancient tragedy, the one who is most opposed to evil will most cruelly die from evil.
 The poet who raised his voice against the Croatian Ustaše massive killing and torturing of Serbian civilians (women and children mostly) had his throat cut by Serbian Chetniks….A few reliable witnesses confirm that Goran survived the hell of the fifth offensive, but when he returned to help his ill, left-behind, friend, Dr Simo Milošević, the fascists killed both the Croatian poet and the Serbian scholar without distinction.
 Fascism did not look on poets or scientists anywhere in the world as being of value.”